 Which vaccines can I get from my community pharmacist?

-Under NSW regulation and authorisation, NSW pharmacists who have undertaken appropriate training are able to administer the following privately funded vaccines:
+Under NSW regulation and authorisation, NSW pharmacists who have undertaken appropriate training are able to administer the following vaccines that are subject to the age of the patient:

 Why are pharmacists allowed to administer more vaccines?